silverstripe/silverstripe-framework/docs/en/topics/grid-field.md

 ### GridFieldRelationDelete

 Allows to detach an item from an existing has_many or many_many relationship.
-Similar to {@link GridFieldAction_Delete}, but allows to distinguish between a "delete" and "detach" action in the UI - and to use both in parallel, if required.
+Similar to {@link GridFieldDeleteAction}, but allows to distinguish between a "delete" and "detach" action in the UI - and to use both in parallel, if required.
 Requires the GridField to be populated with a `[api:RelationList]` rather than a plain DataList.
 Often used alongside `[api:GridFieldRelationAdd]` to add existing records to the relationship.

 ### GridFieldPopupForms

-TODO Describe component, including how it relates to GridFieldAction_Edit.
+TODO Describe component, including how it relates to GridFieldEditAction.
 Point to GridFieldConfig_RelationEditor for easier defaults.

 ### GridFieldTitle